mohcen-laalaoui/IntelligenceIntern_Image-Classification/README.md

 - 🧠 **CNN Model Development**: Implements a deep learning model using **PyTorch** for classification.
 - 🎯 **Training & Optimization**: Uses **CrossEntropyLoss** and **Adam optimizer** to improve accuracy.
 - 📊 **Evaluation**: Measures model performance using accuracy and loss metrics.
-- ⚡ **Deployment Ready**: The trained model can be integrated into real-world applications
+- ⚡ **Deployment Ready**: The trained model can be integrated into real-world applications.

 ## 📂 Project Structure
 ```